How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 Don’t be fooled by design with double points parallel to each other, like the design in the upper right corner.
 While the design has 12 points, they are grouped into four sets of three points.
 Only the red points determine direction, with pairs of blue points bracketing each red one.
 It is easy to tell this because no blue points are pointed directly out from the center.

-Circles are useful not only where they are obvious in the design, such as the second one from the left in the bottom row, but also to define spacing from the center of the circle.
+Circles are helpful not only where they are apparent in the design, such as the second one from the left in the bottom row, but also to define spacing from the center of the circle.
 You can measure from the center for each point in the second design from the left in the top row, or you can use a string compass to determine where the points should be, creating an intersection between the radial lines and the circle.
 Of the two methods, making the circle is faster and easier.